gvwilson/thirdbit/src/fiction/in-heck/index.md

 These weren't rag-tag machines like the ones Patient in Darkness had cobbled together out of spare parts.
 These were weapons.
-The small six-wheeled scouts in front were almost as fast as the flying bots.
+The small six-wheeled scouts in front were almost as fast as the helibots.
 The two behind them were almost as large as Crusher, squat and heavily armored, with four wheeled legs for speed